DivineDragonFanClub/plugin_hub/README.md

 It is recommended to use [VS Code](https://code.visualstudio.com/download) for Rust plugins, as well as the [rust-analyzer](https://marketplace.visualstudio.com/items?itemName=rust-lang.rust-analyzer) extension.

 ## Resources and documentation
-Cobalt only support Rust plugins (C support will probably not be implemented), so it is recommended to get familiar with the language.
+Cobalt only supports Rust plugins (C support will probably not be implemented), so it is recommended to get familiar with the language.
 That being said, Cobalt plugins are not as complex and powerful as a desktop software and the necessary knowledge ceiling will not be the same.

 Assuming you already have a some familiarity with system programming (C, C++, C#, Rust, ...), you will have an easier time to adapt.